-- Review the #GlobalEdSsChat questions with your students
+- Review the #GlobalStudentChat questions with your students

-- Ask students to review their #GlobalEdSsChat answers and have their Docs open and ready
+- Ask students to review their #GlobalStudentChat answers and have them ready

-- Teachers and students login to Twitter (Remember that multiple students 35+ can be logged into the same Twitter account at the same time)
+- Teachers and students login to Twitter or visit our YouTube channel (Remember that multiple students 35+ can be logged into the same Twitter account at the same time)

-- Search for #GlobalEdSsChat and open the feed.
-All tweets that contain the hashtag will show up here.
+- Search for #GlobalStudentChat and open the channel(s).
+All posts that contain the hashtag will show up here.

 - Visit our website and open the blog post for today’s chat.
-The live Tweet and Talk event will be broadcast there.
+Global Student Chat Live will be broadcast there.

 - The live broadcast will begin.
-Tweet and Talk moderators, student panelists, and our expert guest will introduce themselves and begin discussing Question #1.
+Global Student Chat moderators, student panelists, and our expert guest will introduce themselves and begin discussing Question #1.

-- Students who are watching begin tweeting their answers, ideas, and questions, while at the same time interacting with other students on Twitter by liking, quoting/ replying to other students’ tweets.
+- Students who are watching begin posting their answers, ideas, and questions, while at the same time interacting with other students on Twitter and/or YouTube by liking, quoting/ replying to other students’ tweets.

 - Subsequent questions will be posted to further the discussion.
 Students who are watching will follow the same process for each question discussed.

-STEP 3: #GlobalEdSsChat Tweet and Talk Broadcast Ends, But Don’t Leave!
+STEP 3: #GlobalStudentChat Live Broadcast Ends, But Don’t Leave!

-- Student will continue discussing the questions from the Tweet and Talk.
-The questions that weren’t covered during the Tweet and Talk will be posted in a timely manner over the next 40 minutes.
+- Student will continue discussing the questions from live broadcast.
+The questions that weren’t covered during the live broadcast will be posted in a timely manner over the next 40 minutes.

 - When the conversation slows down, there are different things you could be doing with students such as:

-- Critically reviewing #GlobalEdSsChat responses (Why did this tweet get so many Retweets?
+- Critically reviewing #GlobalStudentChat responses (Why did this tweet get so many Retweets?
 Likes?)

 - Digging deeper into a response to a question or idea and research it in small groups or as a class